MapsPeople/docs/src/api/index.md

 ## Example Use Cases

 * A conference hall might have a list of vendors that will be presenting on a given date.
 MapsIndoors has built in functionality to navigate from a point on the map to an information page, but not the other way around, from a navigation page to a specific point on the map.
 However, by creating a lookup table between the MapsIndoors External ID, and the conference hall's own database, the Integration API would allow this functionality to be done.
 * An airport might want the various routes to change based on estamiated wait times in queues.
-This can be done by using the Integration API to connect to a live data feed of client's positioning in the airport, and setting a given Route Element to "Blocked" if too many people are there.
+This can be done by using the Integration API to connect to a live data feed of client's positioning in the airport, and using `GET /{apiKey}/api/routing/routeelements` and `PUT /{apiKey}/api/routing/routeelements`, setting a given Route Element to "Blocked" if too many people are there.
 * jcnjdndjnc

 <!-- ## Commonly Used Operations